 Response mode funding

 We will fund research at any research institution in the UK and Ireland and offer funding for the following types of grants:

-Applications are reviewed by our Scientific Advisory Board who advise the charity what to fund.
+Applications are reviewed by our Grants Committee who advise the charity what to fund.

 Long-term programme grant funding

-Our long-term programme funding includes Breast Cancer Now's research centre at the Institute of Cancer Research, research units in King’s College London and Manchester as well as research programmes at the University of Edinburgh and the University of Dundee.
+Our long-term programme funding includes Breast Cancer Now's research centre at the Institute of Cancer Research and a research unit in King’s College London which focuses on triple negative breast cancer.

 Breast Cancer Now’s governance structure is designed to ensure that the funding decisions made by the Board of Trustees are informed by sound and independent advice from national and international expert scientists and clinicians.